-The Faculty of Engineering and Physical Sciences hosts a spectrum of exciting and challenging programmes at undergraduate and postgraduate levels.
-Within this particular postgraduate taught (PGT) programme of study, we aim to enable you to develop a thorough professional knowledge of aerodynamics and computation, be that for design or fundamental analysis.
-It has been configured for graduates, or similarly-qualified individuals, with an engineering, scientific or mathematical background, who desire to specialise in aerodynamics and computation for further research or career-based reasons.
+We aim to enable you to develop a thorough professional knowledge of aerodynamics and computation, be that for design or fundamental analysis.
+The programme has been configured for graduates, or similarly qualified individuals, with an engineering, scientific or mathematical background, who desire to specialise in aerodynamics and computation for further research or career-based reasons.

-The programme emphasises the fundamentals of fluid dynamics and computational methods for a range of high- and low-speed applications.
+The programme emphasises the fundamentals of fluid dynamics and computational methods for a range of highand low-speed applications.
+The detailed aims of the programme are to:

-The aims of the programme are to:
+- give you an advanced knowledge of aerodynamics; - give you an understanding of the use, and an appreciation of the limitations, of computational and experimental methods as applied to aerodynamics. - enhance your transferable skills, including critical analysis, problem solving, project management, decision making, leadership, and communication by oral, visual and/or written means.

-- give you an advanced knowledge of aerodynamics; - give you an understanding of the use, and an appreciation of the limitations, of computational and experimental methods as applied to aerodynamics. - enhance your transferable skills, including critical analysis, problem solving, project management, decision making, leadership, and communication by oral, visual and/or written means. - equip you with specialist knowledge, scientific and technical expertise and research skills for further research and/or application in aerodynamics and computation.
+• equip you with specialist knowledge, scientific and technical expertise and research skills for further research and/or application in aerodynamics and computation.